smartface/contxjs/README.md

 #### Life-Cycle Events
 ##### Component::didComponentLeave

-When a component is removed from the Context and If the component has onDipose method then it's triggered.
+When a component is removed from the Context and If the component has didComponentLeave method then it's triggered.

 ##### Component::didComponentEnter(dispatch:function)

-When a component initialized in the Context and If the component has onContextInit method and then it's triggered by passing its dispatch method.
+When a component initialized in the Context and If the component has didComponentEnter method and then it's triggered by passing its dispatch method.
 If not, dispatch method will be assigned to component directly.

 ##### Component::onError(error:Error)